TheresaLui/SelfHelpContent_v2/articles/problemscopingques.kubernetes/problemscopingques-connect-cluster.md

             "id": "versions",
             "order": 4,
             "controlType": "multilinetextbox",
-            "displayLabel": "Which version of Azure CLI, Kubernetes cluster and Helm are you running?", "watermarkText": "Run 'az -v; kubectl version; helm version' and paste the output of the command here", "required": true
+            "displayLabel": "Which version of Azure CLI, Kubernetes cluster, and Helm are you running?", "watermarkText": "Run 'az -v; kubectl version; helm version' and paste the output of the command here", "required": true
         }, {